How much do teachers get paid?

 Pay scales are a national system of determining how much a teacher should be paid.
 Outside the main scale, which outlines the pay of qualified classroom teachers, there are individual pay scales for unqualified teachers, teaching assistants and headteachers, among other roles.

 Upon starting a teaching role, you'll be paid at the lowest point of its pay scale.
 Opportunities to receive a pay rise will become available as a result of appraisal outcomes and meeting teaching standards set by schools.
+This is not the case in Scotland where it is purely based on years in service.

 Additional payments and benefits